brainnetome/diffusionkit/source/userguide.rst

 Fiber manipulation
 ------------------

 After obtaining a large bundle of white matter fibers, you may want to prune the fibers that go through specified locations (ROIs).
-Here, we provide several tools to manipulate the fiber bundles. bnfiber_manipulate, to split/merge fiber bundles based on given ROIs.
+Here, we provide several tools to manipulate the fiber bundles. :code:`bnfiber_prune`, to split fiber bundles based on given ROIs.

 .. code-block:: bash